Skip to Content

 What to do with the Leftovers

-• Freeze Let the soup cool, then transfer it to a freezer-safe container or bag.
-I freeze it in individual bags to make defrosting it easier.
-Mutton paya soup will keep for up to 3 months.
+• Freeze: Let the soup cool, and transfer it to a freezer-safe container or bag.
+Mutton paya soup freezes for 2-3 months.

-• Reheat – Warm leftovers on the stovetop or microwave, prepare your fresh toppings, and enjoy.
+• Reheat: Warm the soup on the stovetop or in the microwave, prepare your fresh toppings, and enjoy.

 Frequently Asked Questions